ZhangXJ199/TinyLLaVA-Video-R1/README.md

 - [2025-04] 🔊 Our [TinyLLaVA-Video-R1](https://github.com/ZhangXJ199/TinyLLaVA-Video-R1) repository is released!

 ## <img id="painting_icon" width="3%" src="https://cdn-icons-png.flaticon.com/256/2435/2435606.png"> About
-**TinyLLaVA-Video-R1** is a small-scale video reasoning model built upon the fully open-source [TinyLLaVA-Video](https://github.com/ZhangXJ199/TinyLLaVA-Video) framework.
-Designed for researchers with limited computational resources, it leverages reinforcement learning to enhance reasoning abilities while maintaining a model size under 4B parameters. **TinyLLaVA-Video-R1** demonstrates improved video question-answering performance and reflective reasoning behaviors ("**aha moments**").
-The model and training process are fully traceable, ensuring reproducibility and reliability.
-This repository provides the model, code, and experimental setups for easy replication.
+- **TinyLLaVA-Video-R1** is a small-scale video reasoning model built upon the fully open-source [TinyLLaVA-Video](https://github.com/ZhangXJ199/TinyLLaVA-Video) framework.
+Designed for researchers with limited computational resources, it leverages reinforcement learning to enhance reasoning abilities while maintaining a model size under 4B parameters.
+- **TinyLLaVA-Video-R1** demonstrates improved video question-answering performance and reflective reasoning behaviors ("**aha moments**").
+- This repository provides the model, code, and experimental setups for easy replication.
 It requires about **30 Hours** of training on **8 A100-40G GPUs** under default settings.
 The training time mainly depends on the amount and length of responses.

 <div align="center">
 <img src="images/case.png" alt="framework" width="90%" height="auto">